-CUI SECURITY REQUIREMENTS - NIST SP 800-53 ant Security Controls ISO/IEC 27001 Relevant Security Control 3.2 AV 3.2 AWARENESS AND TRAINING Basic S Security Requirements 3.2.1 Ensure that manager, systems administrators, and users of organizational AT-2 Security Awareness Training A.7.2.2 Information security awareness, education, and training information systems are made aware of the security A.12.2.1 Controls against malware risks associated with their activities and of the applicable policies, standards, and procedures related to the security of organizational information systems.
+CUI SECURITY REQUIREMENTS NIST SP 800-53 ant Security Controls ISO/IEC 27001 Relevant Security Controls 3.2 A 3.2 AWARENESS AND TRAINING Basic S ecurity Requirements 3.2.1 3.2.1 Ensure that managers, systems administrators, and users of organizational AT-2 Security Awareness Training A.7.2.2 Information security awareness, education, and training information systems are made aware of the security A.12.2.1 Controls against malware risks associated with their activities and of the applicable policies, standards, and procedures related to the security of organizational information systems.
 AT-3 Role-Based Security Training A.7.2.2 Information security awareness, education, and training 3.2.2 Ensure that organizational personnel are adequately trained to carry out their assigned information security-related duties and responsibilities.
 Derive d Security Requirements 3.2.3 Provide security awareness training on recognizing and reporting potential indicators of insider threat.
-AT-2(2) Security Awareness Training Insider Threat No direct mo apping.
+AT-2(2) Security Awareness Training Insider Threat No direct m apping.